No-one starts their day thinking that they’re going to get into a dangerous situation.

 The 10 Essentials should be brought on every outdoor adventure.
 These items will help prevent small incidents turn into life threatening emergencies.

-Check out the dedicated post I wrote about the 10 Essentials here and make sure you bring them on your next hike or paddle!
+Check out the dedicated post I wrote about the 10 Essentials here and make sure you bring them on your next backcountry adventure!
 This is the bare minimum of items you should have with you.

 Bring the right gear